 Going back to the Fallback options, you have further choices.

 When to Stop: You can either try all procedures or stop after the first output is created.

 Having the ability to also then set the maximum video length is also a great time saver.
-If you were to run all the procedures it could take some considerable time so, limiting this to 30 seconds may help speed things up by identifying a procedure and then simply run the file fully through again with more specific settings.
+If you were to run all the procedures it could take some considerable time.
+Limiting this to 30 seconds may help speed things up by identifying a procedure.
+Then simply run the file fully through again with more specific settings.

 The resulting files will have the Technique and Codec included in the filename.
 As an example: original.vid-NTCF_H263-Converted-sc-avi

 This would mean that this video is the AVI format output using the H263 input codec and No cleaning, Try Codec and Format was used.

 At the bottom of this tab, we have further flexibility with the option to enter Custom Commands.
 If enabled, all other options above are disabled.